 10 | Kayaking or Standup Paddleboarding the lakes and rivers.

 Kayaking is hands down one of my favorite ways to enjoy a summer day in Minnesota.
 There’s no shortage of places to paddle!
 Here are a few of the top spots I recommend.

-If you’re in Minneapolis, rent a kayak on Bde Maka Ska (previously called Lake Calhoun) and explore the chain of lakes located right outside of the city.
+If you’re in Minneapolis, rent a kayak on Bde Maka Ska (previously called Lake Calhoun) and explore the chain of lakes located right in the city.
 If you want to experience downtown Minneapolis from the water, try the Paddle Share on the Mississippi River.
-This allows you to rent a kayak and paddles from a station along the river, drop in and enjoy!
+Rent a kayak and paddles from a station along the river, drop in and enjoy!

 Just an hour southeast of the Twin Cities, Cannon River offers over 10 miles of kayaking near on Class I-II rapids (basically flat).
 Book your tour with Cannon Falls Canoe and Bike!

 Another option is Bent River Outfitters, which is southwest of the Twin Cities near Mankato.
 They offer tours and/ or rentals for both kayaking and paddleboarding on a nine mile stretch of the Blue Earth River.
 Both are for all skill levels.

 Bonus | Walking across the headwaters of the Mississippi River.

 Ok, this one’s not the most adventurous thing to do in Minnesota but it has to be on any outdoor lovers MN bucket list!

 Did you know that the Mighty Mississippi River starts as a wee little stream in northern Minnesota?
 As an official rite of passage to becoming a true Minnesotan, you have to walk across these headwaters located in Itasca State Park.

 Itasca was my choice for the best state park in Minnesota.
 Here’s a complete list of the best state park in every state!